MonteShaffer/cropMe/README.md

 <p>A "simple" jQuery image cropping plugin.</p>
 </blockquote>

 *Note:*  This is NOT my first rodeo developing tools (not toys), but my mindset is about functionality, not form.
+This IS my first time developing a JQUERY PLUGIN (Google, StackOverflow, JSFiddle, and so on have made this possible).
 So if you are a JQUERY PLUGIN guru or a CSS guru or a Micro$oft IE hacker or a GITHUB enthusiast, I would love for you to help make this tool even more robust.

 ## Update